Mindy Kaling Shows Off Baby Bump While Enjoying Day of Pampering

 As Mindy Kaling's due date quickly approaches, the actress stepped out in Los Angeles Wednesday afternoon for a few errands.

-Wearing denim jeans, Adidas slides and a long navy blue T-shirt that read "bonjour," the mom-to-be was dressed comfortably for a visit to the local nail salon.
+Wearing denim jeans, Adidas slides and a navy blue ban.do sweatshirt that read "bonjour," the mom-to-be was dressed comfortably for a visit to the local nail salon.

 She would later pick up a healthy smoothie before heading home.